You are here

 Discover the best restaurants and bars for outdoor dining in the nation’s capital.

 Many of the city’s best restaurants and most exciting bars offer outdoor seating, so whether you're a foodie or just looking for some sunshine, there are great options for you.
-Check out our list of the best DC patios below, and also make sure to check in on the restaurant's protocols before making a reservation.
+Check out our list of the best DC patios below, and make sure to check in on the restaurant's protocols before making a reservation.
 Additionally, check out our content on the Georgetown waterfront, the Capitol Riverfront and The Wharf for even more of the city's best riverfront patios.
 A reminder that most patios are subject to closing if there is inclement weather.

 The brightly colored Colada Shop near 14th Street is a photographer’s dream.
 This Cuban cafe-bar hybrid is packed with pastel hues and good vibes, which extend to the dog-friendly patio.
 Reasonably-priced empanadas and sandwiches bring to life diverse flavors and are best paired with a bold Cuban coffee by day and a cocktail by night.
 Their new location on The Wharf is now offering outdoor dining while their 14th street location is offering take-out and delivery.